Vincent-elgh/Vincent-elgh/README.md

-### Hi there, I'm Vincent👋
+## Hi there, I'm Vincent👋
+## Welcome to my GitHub!

-- 🌱 I am a Master of Management in Analytics at McGill University
-- 💼 I worked as an engineer in the oil field for 4+ years
+🎓 Currently a Master's of Management in Analytics @ McGill University 👀 Interested in the power of analytics, machine learning, and AI 💼 Worked in the energy sector for 4+ years
-- 🛠️ I am proficient in SQL, Python, and R. I am currently learning and honing data analytics skills such as machine learning, predictive modeling, and artificial intelligence
+🕹️ Hobbies include hiking and climbing, video games, gardening and history, specifically Roman and Byzantine History 📫 Reach me via email at vincent.elghoubaira@mail.mcgill.ca

+Thank you for visiting my profile :)